 DISTRACT THEM WITH NEW TOYS.

 At the same time as you put up your tree, it’s a good idea to set up a new and entertaining toy for your cat somewhere away from the tree.
 This provides them with another focus point that hopefully will distract their attention away from the tree.
-You don’t have to spend money on toys, even just a new cardboard box or something like that will be enough to give them something they’re allowed to play with to focus on.
+You don’t have to spend money on toys for this to work — even just a new cardboard box will be enough to give them something they’re allowed to play with to focus on.

 ALLOW THEM TO SNIFF.

 Cats like to take inventory of everything in their living space (i.e. your house) so once they notice your tree, they are absolutely going to want to investigate and you should let them do this.
-Let them give the tree a complete sniff-down, but don’t do anything to attract their attention towards it – don’t jingle an ornament or shake a branch at them, just pretend it’s completely uninteresting and ordinary.
+Let them give the tree base a complete sniff-down, but don’t do anything to attract their attention towards it – don’t jingle ornaments or shake a branch at them… just pretend the tree is completely uninteresting and ordinary.
 If they try to batt at or play with the tree, verbally correct them and make sure they listen.
-Once they’ve sniffed down the tree, it’s likely they’ll begin to ignore it if you’ve been following the other tips like elevating it.
+Once they’ve sniffed down the tree, it’s likely they’ll start ignoring it if you’ve been following the other tips like elevating it.